NethServer/nethsecurity-docs/reset_recovery.rst

 Click the :guilabel:`Perform factory reset` button to reset the firewall to its original state.
 The factory reset process will take a few seconds to complete.
 Once the process is complete, the firewall will reboot automatically.

+.. note:: If the storage on which NethSecurity is running has been configured with a partition to save logs, the 'Factory reset' done from the Web UI will also remove the log partition and all its data.

 If NethSecurity was installed through an in-place migration from NethServer 7, after the factory reset, the system will retain all configurations migrated from NethServer 7.
 If this is not desired, and a clean start is preferred, it is advisable to proceed with a new :ref:`installation <install-section>` rather than using the factory reset.